The St. Louis Fed's Financial Stress Index, Version 2.0

 Over time, we understood that the original construction of the STLFSI wasn’t adequately capturing some stresses that had developed in the financial markets.
 This was easy to spot visually on a graph: Despite several economic and financial market developments, the index fell below 0 in mid-2010 and has indicated below-average levels of financial market stress ever since.
 So we’ve unveiled an improved version—STLFSI 2.0—that makes a few simple, but necessary, changes to the original version unveiled in 2010.

 Our plan is to publish a more thorough analysis later in the year, documenting our motivation and methodological changes that we believe make STLFSI 2.0 an improvement.

 The key difference between versions 1.0 and 2.0 is that 2.0 uses daily changes in interest rates and stock prices, rather than the levels of interest rates and stock prices in the PCA calculation.
 Why is this important?
 The full answer is more complicated, but the primary reason is that interest rates have trended lower and stock prices have trended higher, on average, over the period the STLFSI calculation covers.
-This has introduced a subtle but nevertheless important statistical bias in the calculation of the STLFSI.summarizes the transformation applied to the data series used to construct the STLFSI.
+This has introduced a subtle but nevertheless important statistical bias in the calculation of the STLFSI.
+This table (PDF) summarizes the transformation applied to the data series used to construct the STLFSI.